 Palace of St. Michael & St. George

 …and Museum of Asian Art

-It was initially known as the Palace of Saint Michael and Saint George.
-Today, it operates as the Museum of Asian Art, while it remains the largest building, dating back to the English rule period.
+The Palace of Saint Michael and Saint George is home to the Museum of Asian Art, while it remains the largest building, dating back to the English rule period.
 The building was designed according to Greek and Roman architecture, while it was made of actual Maltese stone.

 When it comes to the Asian Art Museum, it is to be mentioned that it is the only one in Greece which hosts art and cultural exhibits from the Far East and India.
 It was established in 1928 and started as the Museum of Sino-Japanese Art.
 Nevertheless, the Museum changed, evolved, and added halls.
 To this fact, the donation of Gregorios Manos’ Sino-Japanese collection to the Greek state has significantly contributed.

 Since then, the Museum has been enriched by other donated exhibitions, which today count over 15,000.
 Masterpieces from India, Pakistan, Tibet, Siam, and Southeast Asia also decorate Museum’s exhibitions, whilst objects of nomads of Central Asia and worship objects of Hinduism, Buddhism, and Jainism add to the magnificence of the collections.

 …with its notable exhibits